-coils should be avoided in terms of noise injection and heating problems, so the BF fishing rod will be implemented in the actual detector.
+terms of noise injection and heating problems, so the BF fishing rod will be implemented in the actual detector.

 The DC pitch and roll angles of TM are controlled by the moving masses with picomotors on IM, as described in section ??.
 The moving masses are also implemented on BF, while they are used for relative alignment and horizontal positioning between IM and IR.
 The alignment of TM in the yaw angle is achieved by the rotation mechanism with a picomotor implemented in the keystone of F0.
-The rotation mechanism is similar to that implemented in the keystone of BF (see section ??).
-The rotation mechanism on BF is used for taking relative alignment between IM and IR.
+The rotation mechanism is also implemented in the keystone of BF and is used for taking relative alignment between IM and IR.